-- 4.17 Students who wish to make a complaint against the AIPM, its staff or its students should do so in line with the Grievances, Complaints and Appeals Policy. - 4.18 The AIPM may take action under the scope of this policy, against those who are found to have been in breach of this policy, if relevant, in consultation with the jurisdictional liaison officer. - 4.19 Breaches of this policy that constitute unlawful behaviour under state and/or federal legislation, may be managed and handled by the relevant external authorities. - 4.20 The AIPM reserves the right to undertake its own investigation (on the basis of a balance of probabilities) that may be in addition to any external proceedings. - 4.21 The AIPM may take such steps identified as necessary to dissociate itself from the actions, statements and claims of any person or group that are inconsistent with the provisions of the AIPM's values, this policy and other policies.
+- 4.17 Students who wish to make a complaint against the AIPM, its staff or its students should do so in line with the AIPM Grievances, Complaints and Appeals Policy and associated Procedure; both also contain advice on how to lodge a complaint through the AFP Complaints process or through the National Student Ombudsman. - 4.18 The AIPM may take action under the scope of this policy, against those who are found to have been in breach of this policy, if relevant, in consultation with the jurisdictional liaison officer and with reference to the AFP Diversity and Inclusion Strategy expectations of staff behaviour. - 4.19 Breaches of this policy that constitute unlawful behaviour under state and/or federal legislation, may be managed and handled by the relevant external authorities. - 4.20 The AIPM reserves the right to undertake its own investigation (on the basis of a balance of probabilities) that may be in addition to any external proceedings. - 4.21 The AIPM may take such steps identified as necessary to dissociate itself from the actions, statements and claims of any person or group that are inconsistent with the provisions of the AIPM's values, this policy and other policies.